+- Physical security

+- Managing staff securely (i.e. good personnel practices) and

+- Information security.

-An integrated approach to security is essential.
-This involves thinking about physical security, information security and personnel security (i.e. good recruitment and employment practices).
-There is little point investing in costly security measures if they can be easily undermined by a disaffected member of staff or by a lax recruitment process.
+There is little point investing in costly security measures if they can be easily undermined by a disaffected insider, or by a lax recruitment process.

 Remember, TERRORISM IS A CRIME.
 Many of the security precautions typically used to deter criminals are also effective against terrorists.

-So before you invest in additional security measures, review what you already have in place.
-You may already have a good security regime on which you can build.
+This means that you may already have a good security regime on which you can build.
+Before you invest in additional security measures, review what is already in place, including staff already employed.